-Environmental degradation and climate change are super important issues in many African countries at the moment.
-To me the question we need to ask is: For whom are all those natural resources?
-To Whom do governments respond when they create polices about environmental exploitation?
-We are collectively destroying the environment that supports us, and in doing so we are failing to create social equality, rather this exploitation of natural resources is simply making a few people very rich.
-To me this is the tragedy, and this is the main problem.
+Environmental degradation and climate change are super-important issues in many African countries at the moment.
+To me the question we need to ask is: for whom are all those natural resources?
+To whom do governments respond when they create polices about environmental exploitation?
+We are collectively destroying the environment that supports us, and in doing so we are failing to create social equality.
+Rather, this exploitation of natural resources is simply making a few people very rich.
+To me, this is the tragedy, and this is the main problem.

-I am in the office because the police arrested 20 people for violating the COVID-19 regulations, but this in reality was due to their sexuality.
-These people have spent 50 days in jail without getting access to a lawyer.
-After a lot of struggle, the courts agreed and gave us an access order to visit them..Twenty people are suffering in jail without any due process, with COVID-19 being used as the excuse.
+I am in the office because the police arrested 20 people for violating COVID-19 regulations, but this in reality was due to their sexuality.
+These people have spent 50 days in jail without access to a lawyer.
+After a lot of struggle, the courts agreed and gave us an access order to visit them.
+Twenty people are now suffering in jail without any due process, with COVID-19 being used as the excuse.

 Governance is also a key issue.
 We are witnessing the derailing of democracy, and to me this is a key challenge to human development.
 Populism is triumphant in too many parts of the world, and democracy is suffering.
-In Tanzania, a populist president has refused to take stern action against covid-19.
+In Tanzania, a populist president has refused to take stern action against COVID-19.
 Those most affected do not have a voice, they cannot speak, they cannot be heard.
 It is almost impossible to engage in democratic processes as even if people do vote, their choices are not respected or taken into consideration.

 If we look at the African Union, this intergovernmental organisation is also becoming more conservative, driven by interests that facilitate exclusion rather than inclusion.
 If the UN system fails, if intergovernmental cooperation fails, we are in trouble and human development will suffer.

-In light of these challenges, how can we make human development more influential for policy and decision making?
+In light of these challenges, how can we make human development more influential for policy and decision-making?

 In these types of debates, often purely academic, what we now practice is tokenism.
 We need to include people from the Global South because we need voices from there.
 Usually, when we do that, that voice is not the voice of the poor but that of some privileged person living in the Global South.

 We have to make people understand that every single person is entitled to her basic rights.
 Many governments are completely against this because it means that when people are empowered, they will speak and make demands.
-But this where we should focus our attention, reaching and empowering the grassroots to voice their concerns and their views and to be in charge of their human development.
+But this is where we should focus our attention, reaching and empowering the grassroots to voice their concerns and their views, and to be in charge of their human development.
 I don’t know how to do that.
 But we must hear their voices, as poor people live with impossible choices.

 Thank you very much for these important insights about the centrality of the perspectives poor people themselves have about human development.
-Taking this as your point of departure and to conclude, what would be your own definition of human centric development today?
+Taking this as your point of departure and to conclude, what would be your own definition of human-centric development today?